bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A reply should include the #federated_message_idedentifiers of its parent that defines the subthread (similar to `In-Reply-To` in email)
 * Each user who comments on a given thread should start to mirror all #federated_message_identifiers of messages within that thread up to the root (somewhat similar to `References` in email)
 * Don't mirror obsolete ones affected by #redaction or #forked_message_correction
-* Don't mirror message content for privacy reasons
+* Don't mirror message content in order to respect privacy
 * Allow a commenter editing their comment to fork off a question to a new disjoint thread or to position the reply under another, more on-topic thread via #forked_message_correction and others can suggest the same via #message_correction_suggestion
 * TODO: For mass scaling, it might be desirable to only list the URLs of accounts of all commenters or if this is still massive, provide for handling as #forums and listing the URLs of trusted #mirroring nodes.
 Note that such a scale is actually a degenerate use for threading in the real world, but consider whether unifying #threads and #forums would be a feasible workaround.
 * https://dev.twtxt.net/doc/twtsubjectextension.html